satoshi-block/descodeuses/README.md

 G/ Once jenkins starts for the first time, it requires an administrator password ...
 At this stage, find a way to retrieve this password inside the container
 - Tips : Use docker exec -ti.... command to log into the container

-## Exercise II
+## Exercise III

 A/ Submit the folder containing your dockerfile to GitHub repository : https://github.com/rovland/descodeuses.git
-- Tips : Use GitHub Desktop application for windows or directly use git command line such as git clone, git commit -m, git push
+- Tips : Use GitHub Desktop application for windows or directly use git command line such as : git add ., git commit -m, git push

-## Exercise III
+## Exercise IV

-A/ Once connected to jenkins, start installing docker plugin by browsing this url : http://(localhost OR IP-Address):8080/pluginManager/available?filter=Cloud+Providers
+A/ Once connected to jenkins, start installing docker plugin by browsing this url : http://[localhost OR IP-Address]:8080/pluginManager/available?filter=Cloud+Providers

 <img src="img/docker_plugin.JPG">